After William Pitsenbarger helped rescue as many as 60 soldiers during one particularly fierce battle, he stayed on the ground and helped them fight.

 In his heroics, Pitsenbarger was shot three times.
 And in the assault by the Viet Cong that followed, the Americans suffered an 80 percent casualty rate.

-Pits was killed by AK-47 fire at about 7:30 p.m. in the pitch dark that evening.
+Pits was killed by AK-47 fire at about 7:30 PM that evening.
 When his body was recovered, he had taken four or five bullet wounds.
 He was holding his medical kit in one hand and a rifle in the other.

 Legacy And Movie